OSPAMOX 500mg/5ml gran 100ml

 Talk to your doctor or pharmacist before taking Ospamox if you:

-- You have glandular fever (high fever, sore throat, swollen lymph nodes and extreme fatigue)
+- You have glandular fever (high fever, sore throat, swollen lymph nodes, and severe fatigue)

 - you have kidney problems